M-Tracker/.github/profile/README.md

 - **Offline and Online Functionality:** Log your mistakes and insights offline, and sync data automatically when you are back online.
 - **User Authentication:** Secure login with JWT-based authentication to keep your data safe.
 - **Data Analysis:** Analyze trends and patterns in your mistakes to improve and avoid similar errors in the future.
--

 ## Mistake Tracker (GitHub) | Android, Kotlin, Spring Boot
    ## Android
-o Developed an Android app using MVVM architecture with Room for local storage. o Integrated Retrofit with JWT for secure API communication. o Utilized Dagger Hilt for dependency injection and OkHttp for efficient network calls. o Used Kotlin Coroutines for asynchronous operations and WorkManager for scheduled sync tasks. o Implemented Broadcast Receivers for connectivity monitoring and services for background tasks. o Constructed a CI pipeline, ensuring code  quality with JUnit and Espresso for testing. o Applied GsonConverterFactory with Retrofit for efficient JSON parsing and data handling. o Handled reactive data with LiveData and built responsive UI components with Jetpack Compose.
+- Developed an Android app using MVVM architecture with Room for local storage.
+- Integrated Retrofit with JWT for secure API communication.
+- Utilized Dagger Hilt for dependency injection and OkHttp for efficient network calls.
+- Used Kotlin Coroutines for asynchronous operations and WorkManager for scheduled sync tasks.
+- Implemented Broadcast Receivers for connectivity monitoring and services for background tasks. o Constructed a CI pipeline, ensuring code  quality with JUnit and Espresso for testing.
+- Applied GsonConverterFactory with Retrofit for efficient JSON parsing and data handling.
+- Handled reactive data with LiveData and built responsive UI components with Jetpack Compose.
   ## Spring Boot
-o Developed scalable and secure RESTful APIs for the Mistake Tracker application using Spring Boot, PostgreSQL, and Java, adhering to the MVC architecture, and implementing JWT-based authentication. o Integrated Spring Boot with AWS for storage of app-related files in a S3 bucket.
+- Developed scalable and secure RESTful APIs for the Mistake Tracker application using Spring Boot, PostgreSQL, and Java, adhering to the MVC architecture, and implementing JWT-based authentication.
+- Integrated Spring Boot with AWS for storage of app-related files in a S3 bucket.

 ## Iteration 1